pragmagrid/pragmagrid.github.io/_posts/pragma34/2017-12-15-pragma34-registration.md

 ### ASEAN IVO Software Defined System on Disaster Mitigation and Smart Cities Meeting<br>
 May 14-15: ASEAN IVO Meeting (Members only)<br>
 <br>

+## For those registering for the PRAGMA 34 Meeting
+Please register by March 30.<br>
+If you have any questions or concerns, please do not hesitate to contact us at pragma_centra@ml.nict.go.jp<br>